ApolloAuto/apollo/docs/quickstart/quick_start_latest.md

 ### Bazel x Apollo

-The bazel version pre-installed in our cyber/dev docker images is 3.2.0+.
+The bazel version pre-installed in our cyber/dev docker images are 3.2.0+.
 And the default `--distdir` destination is under `${APOLLO_ROOT_DIR}/.cache/distdir`.